flairNLP/zelda/README.md

 PATH_TO_REPOSITORY = ''
 ...
 ```
-Moreover you can set two variables
+Also you can set two variables
 ```
 # If you want a conll version of ZELDA-train, set this to true
 create_conll_version_of_zelda_train = True